-I usually post the report in late November or early December, figuring that I need to live with an album for a month, at least, before I declare it among the best things I heard over the course of a year.
+This Best Albums Report marks the 30th straight year in which I have publicly offered such a list, either via online or traditional print outlets.
+Zoinks!
+I guess that means I’m getting old, on one plane, but I also think it means that I’ve (hopefully) gained some wisdom and perspective after doing what I do for as long as I’ve done it, such that my lists are value-adding propositions.
+I usually post this annual report in late November or early December each year, on the presumption that I need to live with an album for a month, at least, before I declare it among the best things I heard over the course of a given year.
 I then do an update or supplement in January if I feel like I need to add anything truly notable that slipped in after that.
-This is a little bit earlier than my usual annual article accordingly, but the list is not likely to change in the next two weeks, so it feels safe and apt to post it now.

 - 1992: Nick Cave and the Bad Seeds, Henry’s Dream